 The bottom line

-Go to GoDaddy Help for further assistance.
+Alternatively, you can also go to GoDaddy Hosting Help for further assistance.

 cPanel and WordPress go together like salt and pepper — use them separately or together, and either way your experience will improve.